 Sometimes emotional invalidation is done accidentally by someone who is well-meaning but has a low emotional intelligence or simply isn’t paying attention to your feelings.
 A common form of invalidation is when someone tries to cheer you up when you’re sad because they feel uncomfortable with your feelings.
 This can be invalidating because your feelings are being dismissed when someone wants to change your feelings rather than accept them or understand them.

 Other times, emotional invalidation is a form of manipulation and an attempt to make you question your feelings and experiences.
 A pattern of invalidation is a form of emotional abuse or gaslighting. it’s a denial of you or your experience.
 It implies that you’re wrong, overreacting, or lying.
 Abusers do this to turn things around and blame the victim and deny or minimize their abusive words or actions.

 The most common forms of invalidation include blaming, judging, denying, and minimizing your feelings or experiences.
 Invalidation isn’t just disagreeing, it says: I don’t care about your feelings.
 Your feelings don’t matter.
 Your feelings are wrong.

-Invalidation might sound something like this:
+Emotional invalidation might sound something like this:

 - I’m sure it wasn’t that bad.